Guide to Sleeping Bags

 Cotton liners are great for jungle trips where it is hot and humid and you don't even need a sleeping bag.
 They're much easier to launder than a whole sleeping bag if you want them as a liner, and they're great for hostels and indoor use.

 Some synethic liners are quite advanced, they use a hollow-core Thermolite fibre and a three-dimensional knitted structure which traps air nicely and they can be used as a standalone sleeping bag.

 Sleeping bag shape and size

 Not all sleeping bags are the same length and width.
-If you are tall, wide, have an aversion to tight spaces or have a particular way of sleeping; you may want to check the dimensions of the sleeping bag and maybe even ask to open one out in the shop and snuggle down inside it!
+If you are tall, wide, have an aversion to tightness or have a particular way of sleeping, you may want to check the dimensions of the sleeping bag and maybe even ask to open one out in the shop.

 There are a few different shapes of sleeping bag available.
 The simple rectangular ones are cheap for a reason!
 They are not really useful for mountain conditions.

 There are also some new 'pod' shaped sleeping bags that are much wider and allow you to curl up inside them and sleep in a variety of shapes.
 This may work well for general comfort but does make for a much bulkier bag and so is not likely to be particularly well suited to travel where weight and bulk of the packed bag is a factor.

 As with a lot of cheaper clothing, cheaper sleeping bags may have lower quality zips and zip detailing.
 The last thing you want is not to be able to close your bag if the zip is broken or swallows up a wad of fabric and jams.
 Good bags will also have a baffle on the inside of the zip so that you don't get a strip of cold along with it.

 You can use silk, cotton or fleece sleeping bag liners to help keep the bag clean and also get a few degrees more of warmth.